-Admission Requirements: successful completion of the module "Introduction to Geographies of Global Inequalities".
+Admission Requirements: Successful completion of the module "Introduction to Geographies of Global Inequalities".

 Qualification Goals: Students are familiar with human geography and social science concepts.
-These include different conceptions of crises, space, nature, culture, environment and society as well as their relations to each other.
-They have in-depth knowledge of analytical concepts and can relate this theoretical knowledge to current processes and challenges, as well as critically apply it in the preparation of scientific contributions.
+These include different conceptions of crises, space, nature, culture, environment and society as well as the relations between these concepts.
+Students have in-depth knowledge of analytical concepts and can relate this theoretical knowledge to current processes and challenges, as well as being able to critically apply it in the preparation of scientific contributions.

-Content: In the module, human geography and social science concepts and theories are taught.
-Central theories, conceptualizations, analytical approaches and problem areas of human geographic inequality research will be related to current scientific and political debates in scientific articles and reflected upon.
-Through an intensive engagement with primary texts and secondary literature, students will gain in-depth knowledge in one or more intellectual schools of theory, for example, postcolonial and decolonial theories, science and technology studies, poststructuralist theories, practice theory, intersectional and feminist perspectives, British social theory, development theories, political economy, political ecology, world systems theory, or livelihoods research.
+Content: In this module, human geography and social science concepts and theories are taught.
+Central theories, conceptualizations, analytical approaches and problem areas of human geographic inequality research are examined in their relation to current scientific and political debates in scientific articles and reflected upon.
+Through intensive engagement with both primary texts and secondary literature, students will gain in-depth knowledge in one or more intellectual school of theory, for example, postcolonial and decolonial theories, science and technology studies, poststructuralist theories, practice theory, intersectional and feminist perspectives, British social theory, development theories, political economy, political ecology, world systems theory, or livelihoods research.

 Teaching and Learning Methods Presence Study (semester hours per week = SWS) Forms of Active Participation Workload (hours)

 Seminar 2 Paper, Learning Diary, Presentation, Moderation, Discussion Participation.
 Presence Time Preparation and Follow Up Exam Preparation and Exam 30 60 60

 Module Exam Term Paper (approx. 4.000 words)

 Module Language English

-Obligation to attend regul arly yes
+Obligation to attend regul arly Yes

-Workload in total 150 hours 5 LP
+Workload in total 150 hours 5 CP

-Module Duration one semester
+Module Duration One semester

-Frequency of Offer every winter semester
+Frequency of Offer Every winter semester

-Usability Master's Degree Program m Geographies of Global Inequalities
+Usability Master's Degree Program Geographies of Global Inequalities